liemnh98/Public_Posts_Engagement_Crawler/README.md

-# Public Posts Engagement Crawler (Educational Use)
+# Public Posts Engagement Crawler (Non-Commercial Uses)

 This is a Python script for extracting interaction metrics (like, comment, share) from a list of public social media post URLs using browser automation.
 It is designed for **personal or educational** use.